What is a vehicle service contract?

 During each repair visit there will be a required deductible associated with your vehicle service contract (this will vary from each type of product we have and, in some cases, no deductible).
 When it comes time for payment of repairs American Guardian Warranty Services will pay the service facility (typically by credit card) and you will have to pay said deductible and any non-covered repairs under your vehicle service contract to the service facility.

-Headquartered just outside of Chicago, Illinois, AGWS is an innovative provider of administration services for Agents and Dealers offering vehicle service contracts, limited warranties, and a variety of environmental and aftermarket products across the United States.
+Headquartered just outside of Chicago, Illinois, AGWS is an innovative provider of administration services for Agents and Dealers offering vehicle protection products, limited warranties, and a variety of environmental and aftermarket products across the United States.
 Since its inception in 1998, the goals of AGWS are to offer superior claim processing, exceptional customer service, and unrivaled profitability options.
 Products are insured by “A” or “A-” (Excellent) rated carriers.
 AGWS is part of the American Guardian Group of Companies and enjoys an A+ rating with the Better Business Bureau.